-Even car enthusiasts can sometimes confuse the terms like drivetrain warranty and powertrain warranty, which vehicle service contracts use to describe coverage.
-When you’re buying a new car or choosing extended protection plan for your vehicle, it’s important to know exactly what’s included in your plan.
+Even car enthusiasts sometimes confuse drivetrain warranties and powertrain warranties, which are two ways to describe the coverage found in vehicle service contracts.
+When you’re buying a new car or choosing an extended protection plan for your vehicle, it’s important to know exactly what’s included in your coverage.

-Here, we’ll discuss the difference between a drivetrain and a powertrain warranty and break down the industry’s leading warranties to determine whether or not you have enough protection for your vehicle’s essential systems.
+Here, we’ll discuss the difference between a drivetrain and a powertrain warranty before breaking down the industry’s leading warranties.
 Afterward, you’ll be able to make better informed decisions when it comes to car maintenance and repair coverage.

-The drivetrain is the collective term for all vehicle components that transfer power from the transmission to the wheels.
-In other words, a drivetrain encompasses all moving parts that work in connection with the engine to move a vehicle, which includes the transmission, the driveshaft, the axles, and the wheels.
+A drivetrain warranty is an automaker or third-party vehicle service contract that covers the car part system known as the drivetrain.
+The drivetrain encompasses all moving parts that connect with the engine to move a vehicle, so it includes the transmission, the driveshaft, the axles, and the wheels.
+Each of these parts allows for the transfer of energy from the engine to the wheels to occur.
 Besides the engine, the drivetrain is the most essential component of any vehicle.

 What Does A Drivetrain Warranty Cover?

-A drivetrain warranty covers all the parts of the drivetrain that help the vehicle move, which includes:
+A drivetrain warranty covers all the parts of the drivetrain that help the vehicle to move, including:

 - Axle shafts